saltstack-formulas/devstack-formula/README.rst

 devstack-formula
 ================

-A SaltStack formula to deploy local OpenStack cloud on GNU/Linux from git source trees.
+A SaltStack formula to deploy local OpenStack cloud (aka Devstack) on GNU/Linux from git source trees.

 **NOTE**